MRU-MACO-1701-004-202304/lab-instructions/lab-07-functions.md

 #### buggy program 1

 This program _should_ greet a person between 1 and 10 times.
-It uses the `random` module to determine how many times (the use of the `random` module is not the part that is broken).
+It uses the `random` module to determine how many times (the use of the `random` module is not the part that is broken - but you should look up what `random.randint` does online).
 Alas, this code is busted!

 ```python
 import random